tetris245/ULTRAbc/README.md

 Although UBC is available in the multi-mod manager FUSAM, it is not recommended to use this way to load UBC, for these reasons:

  - FUSAM maintainer has refused to insert the language versions of UBC
- - In reaction to this unfair decision, UBC loading via FUSAM adds 3 buttons on the Login screen, so you can click on the appropriate button to load the English, Chinese or Spanish version of UBC
+ - In reaction to this decision, UBC loading via FUSAM adds 3 buttons on the Login screen, so you can click on the appropriate button to load the English, Chinese or Spanish version of UBC
  - If you want to avoid this step, use one of the below recommended procedures

 <br>